PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 composite owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.

+## Very-late Pad/InstanceNorm composite implementation checkpoint

+`run_very_late_pad_instancenorm_layout_cleanup` now owns the four characterized callbacks.
+It runs Pad cleanup first with the conversion-local layout state and diagnostics, then runs the post-bias, residual-Mul/Concat, and dual-stat InstanceNorm repairs with the same ModelIR and layout state.
+The four independent counter mappings are returned in their original order.

+The lowerer retains `_very_late_pad_instancenorm_layout_results` as an ordered tuple outside the already-full phase-result store.
+The four old unconsumed locals are gone.
+Existing pass owners, lowerer compatibility wrappers, the late Conv1D/decoder predecessor, and the singleton/consecutive-Reshape successor remain unchanged.
+Focused runtime tests prove exact call order, context identity, argument policy, and tuple order.

+Final sequential validation under core-only `uv`:

+- focused composite and affected Pad/InstanceNorm boundaries:
+  `424 passed in 2.53s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.83s`;
+- synthetic core runtime contracts: `55 passed in 1.03s`;
+- result contracts: `196 passed in 9.25s`;
+- full architecture contracts: `258 passed in 17.05s`;
+- phase-store capacity contracts: `2 passed in 0.56s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No graph traversal, mutation, numerical behavior, diagnostics, public API, artifact, dependency, or TensorFlow boundary changed.
+No real-model conversion was run because this checkpoint only extracts four already adjacent calls behind a focused owner.
+Commit and push this implementation checkpoint.
+On resume, audit the next coherent non-store source-order unit after the singleton/consecutive-Reshape cluster.
+Continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: